The best and worst Premier League managers to spend Christmas day with

 You're polite, so you don't want to open the present until after breakfast.
 But you can very quickly tell that Brendan will not be truly comfortable until you have unwrapped the gift.
 He remains unequivocally polite, but grows tetchier by the minute.

-Breakfast comes and goes, but by the time you settle in to watch the tail end of Up on the telly, the Leicester coach is looking at you with the intensity of a dog desperate to play fetch with the tennis ball at his feet.
+Breakfast comes and goes, but by the time you settle in to watch the tail end of Up on the telly, the Leicester coach is looking at you like a Jack Russell waiting for its owner to pick up the ball that they've placed upon their lap.

 'Might open this now actually,' you say, slightly weirded out by his eagerness, as you begin to paw at the wrapping.